MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate.md

 ---
-title: "Investigate"
-ms.custom: na
+# required metadata

+title: Investigate | Microsoft Docs
+description:
+keywords:
+author: rkarlin
+manager: mbaldwin
-ms.date: "07/27/2016"
+ms.date: 10/15/2016
-ms.prod: "identity-cas"
-ms.reviewer: na
-ms.suite: na
-ms.tgt_pltfrm: na
-ms.topic: "article"
+ms.topic: article
+ms.prod:
+ms.service: cloud-app-security
+ms.technology:
 ms.assetid: a9b00c2a-2f71-499e-8f57-67e560daedc1

-caps.latest.revision: 12
-author: "Rkarlin"
-ms.author: "rkarlin"
+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer: reutam
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # Investigate
   After Cloud App Security runs on your cloud environment, you will require a stage of learning and investigating using Cloud App Security's tools to gain deeper  understanding of what's happening in your cloud environment.
 Then based on your particular environment and how it's being used, you can identify the requirements necessary to protect your organization from risk.